MA (Cantab) PGDip Registered MBACP (Accredited)

 I am an experienced counsellor and psychotherapist working in West London and the City.
 Talking to a therapist can make sense of painful events and feelings, helping you to heal, move on and fulfil your potential.
 I offer a secure, confidential, non judgemental space where you can explore your experiences at your own pace.
+At the moment I am working virtually using Zoom or Facetime and hope to return to face to face consultations as soon as possible.

 Often our past informs our present and determines our feelings about the future.
 Painful experiences can sometimes prevent us from being truly ourselves.
 I work with my clients to open up and explore their experiences in order to better understand who they are and what they might become, to find meaning and a greater sense of purpose in life.
 This in turn can help to create better relationships with partners, colleagues and family and to stop repeating negative thoughts, behaviour and relationships and move more easily in the world.
 Whether you are struggling with a traumatic life event or a more general feeling of sadness and a lack of purpose, therapy can help.